eboulanger/seaConnect--dataPrep/README.md

 ```
 ### step 3: verify convergence and extract outliers
 Run interactive R script called `Bayescan_evaluation.R`
-   run 1 seems to get "best" results for diplodus.
-Neither runs detects outliers for mullus.

-The script also extracts outlier lists and export loci positions for later subsetting
+The script also extracts outlier lists for the different runs and export loci positions for later subsetting (with run index)

 ## 03-PCAdapt